DNA TESTING, Parentage

 DNA, Canine Genetic Diversity

-“The Veterinary Genetics Laboratory (VGL), in collaboration with Dr. Niels C. Pedersen and staff, has developed a panel of short tandem repeat (STR) markers that will assess genetic diversity across the genome and in the Dog Leukocyte Antigen (DLA) class I and II regions.
-This test panel will be useful to breeders who wish to track and increase genetic diversity of their breed as a long term goal.
+“The Veterinary Genetics Laboratory (VGL), in collaboration with Dr. Niels C. Pedersen and staff, has developed a panel of short tandem repeat (STR) markers that will determine genetic diversity across the genome and in the Dog Leukocyte Antigen (DLA) class I and II regions.
+This test panel is useful to breeders who wish to track and increase genetic diversity of their breed as a long term goal.
+Please note, this test will not identify breed.“

 DNA, Additional Resources